paulovn/ml-vm-notebook/README.md

 (or, if that was changed in the Vagrantfile, the username defined there).
 In the last case it will be `vagrant`.
-* The `vmuser` user is intended to execute processing tasks (and is the one running the Jupyter Notebook server), including Spark command-line applications such as `spark-submit`, `spark-shell`, `pyspark`, etc as well as Python commands (use either `ipython` or `python`, which points to the virtualenv where all is installed).
+* The `vmuser` user is intended to execute processing tasks (and is the one running the Jupyter Notebook server), as well as Python commands (use either `ipython` or `python`, which points to the virtualenv where all is installed).
-* The `vagrant` user is intended for administrative tasks (and is the owner of all the installed Python & Spark stack).
+* The `vagrant` user is intended for administrative tasks (and is the owner of all the installed Python stack).

 Both users have `sudo` permissions, in case it is needed for system administration tasks.